Warblington: Modern

 The Imperial Gazetteer of 1870-1872 described Warblington as having a population of 2,196 as of 1861 and mentioned that the "church is Saxon".

 The parish church of St Thomas à Becket is part of a joint parish with the church of St James, Emsworth.
 The oldest part of the church is the small central tower, which is Saxon and was built in the 11th century.
 In 1967 Pevsner and Lloyd described St Thomas à Becket church as essentially late 12th century and notes the "undisturbed" setting.
-To the north of the church is the locality's most distinctive landmark: the tall octagonal turret of Warblington Castle.
-In October 1551, Mary of Guise the widow of James V of Scotland stayed a night in Warblington manor as a guest of Sir Richard Cotton.

-A cemetery, the ruins of Grade II listed Warblington Castle, on private property, the Grade I Listed St Thomas à Becket Church, Warblington a Grade II listed Old Farmhouse, and the Grade II listed Old Rectory are all within the boundaries of the Warblington Conservation Area.